 For over 100 years, “Community” has remained one of DIC’s core values and has served as a beacon toward fulfilling our mission of empowering children.
-The Learning, Enrichment, and Achievement Programs (LEAP) consist of four components mentioned below and are offered throughout the year for families and children with special needs, ranging from early childhood through 12th grade.
+The Learning, Enrichment, and Achievement Programs (LEAP) consist of three components mentioned below and are offered throughout the year for families and children with special needs, ranging from early childhood through 12th grade.

 All LEAP programs are located at the Marygrove Conservancy (8425 W McNichols Road, Detroit 48221 -1st Floor of the Student Center building)